 Continue Exploring

-[[Two Selves]] — The experiencing/remembering distinction that explains the dissociation
+[[Two Selves]] — The experiencing vs. remembering self distinction that explains the dissociation

-[[Day Reconstruction Method]] — The measurement tool that captures income's actual effect on daily experience
+[[Day Reconstruction Method]] — The measurement approach that reveals what income actually buys

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book